 My kids all started swimming around three years old and were water babies right from the start.
 When at the pool or on the beach, they’ve been known to stay in the water for hours.
 And even without swimming this summer, they want to stay outside in the sun as long as they can.
 That’s why it’s so important as a parent to understand the difference between UVA (ultraviolet A) and UVB (ultraviolet B), and why broad-spectrum sunscreen is important.

 In our lifetime, most of us are exposed to large amounts of UVA.
-It has been known to play a major part in aging & wrinkling skin.
+It has been known to play a major part in aging and wrinkling skin.
 UVA also contributes to the development of skin cancers.
 UVA rays are most prevalent during daytime hours.

 UVB is the chief cause of sunburn.
 It also plays another key role in the development of skin cancer.
-UVB rays can damage your skin all year round and is the strongest between 10 AM and 4 PM.
+UVB rays can damage your skin all year round and is the strongest between 10 a.m. and 4 p.m.

 For the best in summer safety, it is recommended to use an SPF of at least 30 or above and apply sunscreen at least 30 minutes before you venture out.
 According to Dr. Swanson, you should reapply every 1-2 hours if swimming.
 One brilliant tip for toddlers she shares in her video below is to apply sunscreen while still in their car seat.
-Worked like a charm for our family today.
+I can tell you from experience, it works like a charm.

-Of course long sleeves and pants help to protect the kids, but if you are using insect repellant, make sure you don’t put it directly on a child’s face, eyes or nose.
+Of course long sleeves and pants help to protect the kids, but if you are using insect repellent, make sure you don’t put it directly on a child’s face, eyes or nose.
 Dr. Swanson recommends an EPA (US Environmental Protection Agency) registered repellent.
-To be registered by EPA, these products must have safety and effectiveness data, which EPA evaluates before allowing them on the market.
+To be registered by EPA, these products must have safety and effectiveness data, which the EPA evaluates before allowing them on the market.